Kabukicho Love Hotel benefits from format and ambiance, but lacks the stories necessary for the grand hotel movie formula to work.

 I didn’t realise it till last year.
 I adore the grand hotel movie formula and that’s all due to binging on TVB’s Hotel drama series in the 80s.

-As far as talents are concerned, I’d say that director Hiroki Ryūichi impresses here with his, what’s the word, amalgamation of the seemingly unrelated stories, as well as the insightful glimpses into the operations of a typical love hotel in Kabukicho.
+As far as talents are concerned, I’d say that director Hiroki Ryūichi impresses here with his, what’s the word, amalgamation of seemingly unrelated stories, as well as the insightful glimpses into the operations of a typical love hotel in Tokyo.
 The cast delivers reasonable performances too with whatever screen time they are given.
 This is especially so for Lee Na-ra’s hardboiled but still resiliently positive Korean call girl.

-The stories, on the other hand, are as fleeting as a jaunt with a weird stranger in any such establishment.
+The stories, on the other hand, are as fleeting as a tryst with a weird stranger in any such establishment.
 As juicy as all of them are, none are adequately explored or ended.
 Rather trudging towards the end, there’s also a sensation of hasty wrap-ups.
 The teenage runaway story is markedly guilty of this.

 Check out my other snappy movie reviews.